 Particularly when it comes to BBQ wood pellets no form of painted of processed wood should be used.
 The smoke from BBQ wood pellets provides the food with a great flavour, but you don’t want that flavour to be toxic chemicals.
-In terms of the type of wood you can use for BBQ wood pellet there are many to choose from.
+In terms of the type of wood you can use for BBQ wood pellets there are many to choose from.
 It could be Apple, Cherry, Oak, Hickory and Alder to name just a few.
 In terms of bark with BBQ wood pellets its a bit different, it can actually provide a benefit.
 The bark of the wood can produce some of the best flavours in the food.
-Wood pellet BBQ’s don’t actually burn significant amounts of wood pellets, therefore there are less potential issues with ash build up.
+Wood pellet BBQ’s don’t actually burn significant amounts of wood pellets.
+Therefore, there are less potential issues with ash build up.

 IMPORTANT: Avoid Contaminated Wood!

 So above we talked about avoiding processed/painted wood.
 Well, there is another raw material you should also avoid.
 If the raw material may be contaminated with stones or metal you should not consider processing it.
 Even small pieces of stone or metal can cause serious damage to a pellet mill.
-Best case scenario is some minor damage to the rollers and die which will need replacing.
+The best-case scenario is some minor damage to the rollers and die which will need replacing.
 The worst-case scenario is it could cause significant and expensive damage to the pellet mill drive system/gearbox and pellet mill motor.

 Ideally, You Want To Find a Dry Raw Material

 If you have a large pellet plant and dryer, you can process wet (above 15% moisture) wood into pellets.
 However, it still costs money to do so.
 On a small scale, however, there are very limited options to dry wood to below 15% moisture content to process into pellets.
-Therefore really you need to find a dry raw material.
+Therefore, really you need to find a dry raw material.
 Now back 20 years ago there used to be clean/dry sawdust freely available.
 For some companies, it was even regarded as a waste product.
 As such, they would actually pay to have it taken away.
 Well, times have changed, and most companies who produce such material today realise its value.
-Therefore now they are either processing it themselves into wood pellets or briquettes, or they are charging for it.
+Therefore now they are either processing it themselves into wood pellets/briquettes, or they are charging for it.

 A Local Source of Raw Material to Make Wood Pellets